wur-bioinformatics/introduction-to-bioinformatics/week3.md

 The MRCA of monkey, cat and dog is indicated.
 Tree topology informs relatedness, branch lengths correspond to divergence.
 Credits: modified from {cite}`bioinformatics_2007`.
 :::
 %#% The text describes the MRCA of multiple species combinations, not just dog and bear.
-Include labels of MRCA for all the species whose relatedness is compared, not just dog and bear? - Imagery from this source (Zvelebil and Baum, 2007) is also used by Rice University in their courses: https://www.cs.rice.edu/~nakhleh/COMP571/.
+Include labels of MRCA for all the species whose relatedness is compared, not just dog and bear? - Imagery from this source (Zvelebil and Baum, 2007) is also used by Rice University in their course material: https://www.cs.rice.edu/~nakhleh/COMP571/.
 In a rooted phylogenetic tree, terminals sharing a more recent common ancestor are more closely related than terminals sharing a less recent common ancestor.
 Thus, in {numref}`MRCA_mammals`, dog and bear are more related than dog and sea lion, because dog and bear share a more recent common ancestor.
-On the other hand, monkey and dog are as related as monkey and cat, because they all share the same _most recent common ancestor_ (MRCA, and see [Rooting & clades](rootingandclades) below).
+On the other hand, monkey and dog are as related as monkey and cat, because they all share the same _most recent common ancestor_ (MRCA, more information in [Rooting & clades](rootingandclades) below).
 Being _related_ is not the same as being _diverged_, as divergence means the amount of change accumulated since the split of two lineages, which is reflected in the branch lengths.
 Raccoon and dog would be more diverged than raccoon and bear, but not more closely related.
-%#% Perhaps it would be nice to include that divergence is also expressed as similarity to help understand this wording in later sections (if that is indeed what is meant)?
+%#% Perhaps it would be nice to include that divergence is also expressed as (dis)similarity to help understand this wording in later sections (if that is indeed what is meant)?

+(trees)=

 ### Cladogram, additive and ultrametric

 Phylogenetic trees come in three flavours: _ultrametric_, _additive_, and _cladogram_.